 Unless I specify otherwise, my comments usually pertain to Brother KMs.

 Aside from the fact that punchcard models have no power source, the pattern rotation is also different and that needs to be taken into consideration when punching holes in the card.
 Electronic machines advance a design row for each carriage pass on each side.
 Punchcard models do not.

 I have pretty much religiously avoided blocking in my knitting career until I entered my present lace obsession.
-I traditionally wash, steam, or press depending on finished item, but blocking wires and pins had been completely out of my repertoire.
-Lace however, does require formal blocking.
+I traditionally wash, steam or press depending on the finished item, but blocking wires and pins had been completely out of my repertoire.
+Lace, however, does require formal blocking.
 One discovery: not all blocking wires are equal.
-Sometimes ends are not sharpened in manufacture, snagging can result.
+Sometimes ends are not sharpened in the manufacture, snagging can result.

 Blocking boards can be expensive.
 They come in a range of styles as well, including carpentry versions.
 Homasote or plywood with layers of padding, etc. work if steaming and pressing are a necessity.
 Such contraptions can be cumbersome, and heavy.